-- Indexing is extracting the content and storing it - → Assigning the word to the page under which it will be found later on when users are searching - Uses similar techniques as handling actual queries - Stopword lists: What words do not contribute to the meaning " Examples: a, an, in, the, we, you, do, and, ... - → Word stemming: Creating a canonical form " E.g. "words" → "word", "swimming" → "swim", ... - → Thesaurus: Words with identical/similar meaning; synonyms " Used probably only for queries! - → Capitalization: Mostly ignored (content important, not writing) - Some search engines also index different file types - → E.g. Google also indexes PDF files - → Multimedia content very rarely indexed (e.g. videos???)
+- Indexing = Extracting some content and storing it - → Assigning the word(s) to the page under which it will be found later on when users are searching - Uses similar techniques as handling actual queries - Stopword lists: What words do not contribute to the meaning " Examples: a, an, in, the, we, you, do, and, ... - → Word stemming: Creating a canonical form " E.g. "words" → "word", "swimming" → "swim", ... - → Thesaurus: Words with identical/similar meaning; synonyms " Used probably only for queries! - → Capitalization: Mostly ignored (content important, not writing)

+- Some search engines also index different file types - → E.g. Google also indexes PDF, DOC, ... files - → Multimedia content very rarely indexed (e.g. videos???) - " What actually is indexed are descriptions of such content! - One possibility: EXIF metadata - Videos: Textual content (transcripts!) - " But advances in image recognition can make this possible